mia-platform/documentation/docs/business_suite/data-visualization.md

 ## Map Configuration

-Here you can find an example of the configuration of a map.
+Here you can find an example of the configuration of a map, that has as constructorType `mapChart`.

 ```
         "yourMap": {